 In the second quarter 2021, an investment decision was approved for construction of the Rävliden project.
 This project envisages production from satellite deposits close to the Kristineberg mine, to be accessed via a 5km decline from the Kristineberg industrial area.
 The mineralization at Rävliden is broadly of a similar character to Kristineberg although is amenable to long-hole stoping methods between depths of 300m to 1000m.
-Test mining has been carried out during 2023.
-Production ramp-up is due to commence in 2024 and extends the mine life at Kristineberg to 2033.
+Production ramp-up is ongoing and extends the mine life at Kristineberg to 2037.
 The environmental permit for Rävliden was approved in June 2022 (M 992-21), see also Section 3.6.1.2, 'Environmental Permits'.